Langdon Park DLR station: Design

 The station has 90 m platforms connected by a lightweight transparent replacement bridge link from Carmen Street and Hay Currie Street that were all pre-fabricated off-site and lifted into position over two weekends to reduce service disruption.

 The station is fully accessible from street level and the bridge has two lift shafts at either end to provide access to the station.

 The station was designed by Consarc Architects.

 The station features three art installations by British artist Kate Davis.
 These include Whoosh, a large word sculpture clearly visible from either platform.

+Services

+The typical off-peak service in trains per hour from Langdon Park is: